GEORGIA — A total of 87 homes had been destroyed as of Thursday by wildfires sweeping across parts of Georgia.

 State agencies are mobilizing all necessary resources to assist with fire response in the south of the state.

-While north Georgia isn’t under the mandatory burn ban, the wildfire smoke is affecting the air.
+While north Georgia isn’t under the mandatory state-issued burn ban, the wildfire smoke is affecting the air.
 Severe Weather Team 2 Meteorologist Ashley Kramlich says the smoke conditions are usually worse in the mornings.

 RELATED STORIES: